Notes on the Geography of Pakistan: Lahore Fort

 Still, it's spectacular--and puzzling.
 What are those angels doing?
 Good question: the local answer is that they're fairies, thank you.

 The images "prove that the precepts of Islam, which forbid the making and painting of the figures of living creatures, were not too rigidly enforced" by Jahangir and Shah Jahan.
-More than that, Thomas Roe visited Lahore in 1615 and wrote that "there was a great influx of Europeans and considerable encouragement to their religion."
+Aurangzeb would not have approved, but Thomas Roe visited Lahore in 1615 and wrote that "there was a great influx of Europeans and considerable encouragement to their religion."
 Thomas Coryat wrote the same year of Jahangir: "He speaketh very reverentially of our Saviour, calling him the Great Prophet Jesus."
 (Syad Muhammad Latif, Lahore: Its History, Architectural Remains and Antiquities, 1892, p.
 120-1.)

 Here's the ensemble.